Find Your Perfect School

 Screenwriting and Storytelling

 Most of the time, the filmmaking process involves several intersecting tasks.
 It is all too easy to lose one’s focus when several things are vying for one’s attention all at once.
 As a director or even a camera operator, one will need to juggle many responsibilities that need one’s focus.
-They might need to switch from one task to another, which requires the ability to multitask.
+They might need to switch from one task to another, which requires multitasking.
 This important skill is something every aspiring filmmaker needs to master.

 BEST FILM SCHOOLS IN NEW HAMPSHIRE